Exercise and low carbohydrate diets make poor partners

 Charles Remington explains the problems you may experience when you mix exercise and a low carbohydrate diet in an attempt to lose fat without losing muscle.

 Over the last twenty-five years, the most common questioned asked me by frustrated exercisers, has been what exercise routine will get me the body I desire?
 My answer is always the same.
 They need to start exercising better judgement and learn that exercise alone will not solve their body composition problem.
 I believe the number one reason for starting an exercise program is weight reduction, even before fitness and health concerns.
-Exercise by itself is a poor weight manager and it increases the need for better nutritional requirements.
-I believe I would receive very little disagreement that a combination of nutrition and exercise is the answer to improvement in weight loss (fat loss), fitness and health risk concerns.
-With obesity reaching epidemic rates and the dropout rate of most health clubs' remaining high this article intent is to lay the foundation why exercise and low carbohydrate diets are poor partners.
+Exercise by itself is a poor weight manager, and it increases the need for better nutritional requirements.
+I believe I would receive minimal disagreement that a combination of nutrition and exercise is the answer to improvement in weight loss (fat loss), fitness and health risk concerns.
+With obesity reaching epidemic rates and the dropout rate of most health clubs' remaining high, this article intent is to lay the foundation of why exercise and low carbohydrate diets are poor partners.

 The quest for the ideal body

 Over the last three decades, I have seen extreme changes in the macronutrients (proteins, carbohydrates and fats) combinations in our quests for the ideal body.
 Everything from high carbohydrate, low fat, high protein, to the current low carbohydrate craze has bombarded us, though the failure rates in managing our weight continue to rise.
 The problem lies in our body's ability to adapt to change, especially extreme change.
-If your goal is to lose fat you must provide your muscle with enough quality fuel without being over fuelled.
+If your goal is to lose fat, you must provide your muscle with enough quality fuel without being over fuelled.
 This is especially true if your goal to lose fat includes exercise.
-The secret is not found in the elimination of macronutrients, but in the management of them.
+The secret is not found in the elimination of macronutrients, but the management of them.
 Understanding how to fuel your muscles before exercise sessions and replacing fuel after workouts is critical or your body will break down muscle for fuel.

 Fuel for muscles